KatinkaMeer/KatinkaMeer/README.md

 ### [Reachy Tic Tac Toe](https://github.com/navesaurus/Reachy_tictactoe)

 **Reachy Tic Tac Toe** is a collaborative robotics project built with **Python and the Reachy SDK**.

-[GameStrategy-Teams original repository](https://github.com/navesaurus/Reachy_tictactoe)
+(with its primary Repo on the univeritys gitlab) [GameStrategy-Teams original repository](https://github.com/navesaurus/Reachy_tictactoe)

 ---